cncf/tag-contributor-strategy/website/content/maintainers/templates/governance-elections.md

 ### Election Procedure

-Note: CNCF will soon have a better, GitOps-driven, online election tool available.
+Note: CNCF may soon have a better, GitOps-driven, online election tool available.
 At that time, projects will want to revise portions of this procedure.